-Fixed currency sales for Global Institutional & Specialty increased in 2021 driven by strong growth in the Institutional operating segment reflecting recovering markets, new business wins including gains from the Ecolab Science Certified programs, innovation and accelerating pricing and decreased in 2020 driven by a significant decline in the Institutional business due to the impact of the COVID-19 pandemic.
+Fixed currency sales for Global Institutional & Specialty increased in 2022 driven by accelerating pricing and new business wins.
+The 2021 sales increased driven by strong growth in the Institutional operating segment reflecting recovering markets, new business wins and accelerating pricing.